Also see Anemia: General Considerations.

 Diagnosis is based on the clinical features, low serum cobalamin levels, and/or elevated MMA levels.

-Folate deficiency, other types of anemia associated with dyserythropoiesis (sideroblastic anemia, myelodysplastic syndromes), other conditions associated with RBC macrocytosis (alcohol dependency, cirrhosis, purine inhibitors [methotrexate, mercaptopurine, cyclophosphamide, zidovudine, trimethoprim], hydroxyurea, hypothyroidism).
+Folate deficiency, other types of anemia associated with dyserythropoiesis (sideroblastic anemia, myelodysplastic syndromes), other conditions associated with RBC macrocytosis (alcohol dependency, cirrhosis, purine inhibitors [methotrexate, mercaptopurine, cyclophosphamide, zidovudine, trimethoprim], hydroxyurea, hypothyroidism, reticulocytosis).

 1. Parenteral or oral cyanocobalamin:

 2) The efficacy of high-dose oral cyanocobalamin (1-2 mg/d) is the same as in parenteral treatment.
-A replacement oral dose as low as 1000 microg/mo may be enough once stability is achieved.
+A replacement oral dose as low as 1 mg/mo may be enough once stability is achieved.
+If oral therapy is used, the B12 level should be assessed to ensure adequate absorption.

 2. Symptomatic anemia: Transfusion of packed red blood cells.